 The second was the section dedicated to the so-called “Battle of Versailles” of 1973.
 It was a face-off between French and American fashion designers in which each group got to present eight runway looks.
 To many people’s surprise, Americans proved victorious over the French, turning the eyes of the fashion world to America.

 Still, as the exhibition aims to show, Paris maintains its title of world capital of fashion.
 With many luxury conglomerates headquartered in the city and countless fashion designers choosing to present their collections there, it doesn’t look like Paris is going to give up the crown anytime soon.

 Disney on Broadway x FIT Design Challenge

-As we left the museum, I noticed that the building next door also had a number of garments on display and decided to go inside and check what it was all about.
-As it turned out, in celebration of its 25th anniversary, Disney on Broadway partnered with the Fashion Institute of Technology to create a design challenge for the students.
+As we left the museum, I noticed that the building next door also had a number of garments on display.
+We decided to go inside and check what it was all about.
+As it turned out, in celebration of its 25th anniversary, Disney on Broadway partnered with the Fashion Institute of Technology.
+Together, they created a design challenge for the students.
 They were faced with the task of reimagining the costumes for the leading female characters of 10 Disney on Broadway shows, and designing outfits they could potentially wear in real life.

 Each student created two looks for their character of choice.
-10 FIT Fashion Design students were selected from nearly 100 submissions and got to showcase their outfits at the school’s Art and Design Gallery, along with their sketches and mood boards.
+From nearly 100 submissions, 10 FIT Fashion Design students were selected.
+They got to showcase their outfits at the school’s Art and Design Gallery, along with their sketches and mood boards.